 SPORTS ADMINISTRATION | Your Time to Shine

 From backyard dreams to big stage glory, sports are a business tied to the emotions of millions.
 Sports are a means of participating in physical activity, building character, and learning lifelong lessons.
 In today’s world, however, that’s not all.
 Sports are a business.
 The sports industry must rely on coaches, administrators, marketing and finance professionals, and others to ensure the success and popularity of athletic programs, products, and services.
-At Baker, sports administration students are immersed in active learning and hands-on cultural experiences that prepare them for and working at all levels of sports.
+At Baker, sports administration students are immersed in active learning and hands-on cultural experiences that prepare them for working at all levels of sports.

 Students apply what they learn in the classroom to on-site experience working at events like the Chick-fil-A Peach Bowl and the Mountain West men’s basketball tournament.

 In their last semester, sports administration majors take on a full-semester clinical experience to apply classroom lessons in a practical sports setting.